daniellechowicz/power-analytics/README.md

 </p>

 ## Settings
 The user has access to some software settings.
-The settings can be accessed from the "Settings" tab.
+The settings can be accessed from the _Settings_ tab.
 The settings that can be changed are as follows:
-1) group name - the name that is given to the measurement file group name when it is saved (avoid special characters while saving)
+1) group name - the name that is given to the measurement file group name when it is saved (avoid special characters)
-2) channel name - the name that is given to the measurement file channel name when it is saved (avoid special characters while saving)
+2) channel name - the name that is given to the measurement file channel name when it is saved (avoid special characters)
 3) sampling frequency - the sampling frequency used during the measurement specified in Hz
 4) resampling factor - the factor by which the number of samples will be reduced (e.g. for a resampling factor of 10, the original number of samples of 1 MS will be 1 kS)
 5) window size - the number of samples from which the moving average is calculated (the larger the window size, the less sensitive to noise and the more generalized the result)